 For this set of diptychs, I’ve been looking at the ways in which these online message boards use rhizome-like threadings of fictions and lies, intentionally inaccurate translations, a faith that secret codes and messages abound, and a type of weaponized mistrust, to build these online communities of conspiracy.
 Not wanting to grant authority to, or reinforce any of the imagery, memes, and visual currency of the conspiracy theorists, I chose to couple the immediacy of painted gestural abstraction —which is itself an honest record of the event of the painting process—with painstaking, deceptive translations of those records into black and white graphite drawings that have been subtly altered.
 The drawings relate to the paintings as a dark reflection, a convincing, yet fictional retelling of a true story.

-Paintings and drawings in this portfolio have been exhibited in San Diego, Los Angeles, San Francisco, Chicago and Miami.
+Paintings and drawings on this site have been exhibited in San Diego, Los Angeles, San Francisco, Salt Lake City, Chicago and Miami.